Reachability Across the NL/PL Boundary: A Taxonomy-Driven Dataflow Model for LLM-Integrated Applications: Evaluation

 \subsubsection{Setup}

 A backward slice from an LLM call's input arguments identifies all code lines (data and control dependencies) that influence the prompt sent to the LLM.
-Traditional slicers treat the LLM call as opaque and include \emph{all} upstream dependencies indiscriminately---even those feeding placeholders that the LLM ignores.
+Because the LLM is opaque, we cannot trace backward through it directly.
+Instead, the reachability summary $R^\#$ bridges this gap by identifying which input placeholders actually influence the output.
+Traditional slicers treat the LLM call as opaque and include \emph{all} upstream dependencies indiscriminately, even those feeding placeholders that the LLM ignores.
 The taxonomy provides the missing information: if a placeholder is labeled entirely with non-propagating labels ($\mathcal{L}(p) \subseteq \mathcal{N}$), its upstream code does not influence the LLM output and can be excluded from the slice.

-We implement this using CodeQL~\cite{avgustinov2016ql} on \textbf{295 Python files} from our 500-file subdataset that contain LLM callsites---i.e., the unique files for which CodeQL successfully constructed an analysis.
+We implement this using CodeQL~\cite{avgustinov2016ql} on 295 Python files, the subset of files that contain LLM callsites and for which CodeQL successfully constructed an analysis.
 CodeQL handles both data-flow dependencies (via taint tracking) and control-flow dependencies (via \texttt{getParentNode+()}, which captures enclosing \texttt{if}/\texttt{for}/\texttt{while} conditions).

-For each file, we compute two slices from LLM call arguments: \begin{itemize}[leftmargin=*] \item \textbf{Full Slice}: standard backward slice including all placeholders' upstream chains (data flow via CodeQL taint tracking + control flow via CodeQL's \texttt{getParentNode+()} for enclosing \texttt{if}/\texttt{for}/\texttt{while} conditions). \item \textbf{Taxonomy-Informed Slice}: same query, but with CodeQL \texttt{isBarrier} predicates that block taint propagation through non-propagating placeholder variables.
+For each file, we compute two slices from LLM call arguments: \begin{itemize}[leftmargin=*] \item \textbf{Full Slice}: standard backward slice including all placeholders' upstream chains (i.e., data flow via CodeQL taint tracking, and control flow via CodeQL's \texttt{getParentNode+()} for enclosing \texttt{if}/\texttt{for}/\texttt{while} conditions). \item \textbf{\toolname{}-Informed Slice}: same query, but with CodeQL \texttt{isBarrier} predicates that block taint propagation through non-propagating placeholder variables.
 Barriers are per-file (variable, file) pairs: a variable is barriered in a given file only if it appears exclusively in non-propagating placeholders and never in propagating ones within that file. \end{itemize}

-From the 295 files, 51 contain at least one non-propagating placeholder variable, yielding 83 barrier variables total.
+From the 295 files, 32 contain at least one non-propagating placeholder variable, yielding 38 barrier variables total.